Tiger ... our that's more like it cat

 • Prior to each trip, be sure to give us your current contact information.

-Don't forget to take the Safe Pets Trust telephone number with you!
+Don't forget to take the Safe Pets Trust telephone number with you.
 If you have a change in plans, you'll want to be able to contact us.
-Tony will give you a business card with the phone number printed on it.
+We'll give you a business card with the phone number printed on it.

 Do you have a question that isn't answered here?
-Give us a call at 449-2331.
+Email us at tony@SafePetsTrust.com.

 Home